PySCeS

 Computer modelling has become an integral tool in the analysis and understanding of the reaction networks that underlie cellular processes.
 PySCeS, first released in 2003, is extremely flexible, user-extendible, open source, software actively used and developed by a community of researchers and developers.

-The latest PySCeS release is version 1.1.1 (July 2023).
+The latest PySCeS release is version 1.2.1 (May 2024).

 User friendly